Bert Blyleven

-Rik Aalbert Blyleven (born Blijleven, April 6, 1951) is a Dutch-American former professional baseball pitcher and color commentator.
-He played 22 seasons in Major League Baseball (MLB) from 1970 to 1992, primarily with the Minnesota Twins, and from 1996 to 2020 was a color commentator for Minnesota Twins television broadcasts.
+Rik Aalbert Blyleven (born Blijleven, April 6, 1951) is an American former professional baseball pitcher and color commentator.
+He played 22 seasons in Major League Baseball (MLB) from 1970 to 1992 and from 1996 to 2020 was a color commentator for Minnesota Twins television broadcasts.
 Blyleven recorded 3,701 career strikeouts, the fifth-most in MLB history.
 He won 287 games, 27th-most all-time, and pitched 4,970 innings, 14th-most all-time.
 A renowned curveball pitcher, Blyleven was a two-time All-Star and World Series champion.
 In 2011, Blyleven was inducted into the Baseball Hall of Fame.

 Blyleven made his major league debut at age 19 for the Twins.
 In the middle of the 1976 season, he was traded to the Texas Rangers, where he threw a no-hitter in his final start for the team.
 He won his first World Series with the Pittsburgh Pirates in 1979.
 Upon being traded to the Cleveland Indians, Blyleven initially struggled with injuries, but then enjoyed a late-career resurgence, finishing third in the Cy Young Award voting in back-to-back years, with Cleveland in 1984 and in 1985, a season split between the Indians and Twins.
 During his second stint with Minnesota, Blyleven became the tenth member of the 3,000-strikeout club in 1986 and won a second World Series title in 1987.
 He played three seasons for the California Angels before retiring.

 Blyleven became the first Dutch-born player to earn induction into the Baseball Hall of Fame.
 He was the pitching coach for the Netherlands in several World Baseball Classic tournaments.